jam1garner/website/posts/adventures-in-rustc-forking.md

 [cargo skyline]: https://github.com/jam1garner/cargo-skyline
 [rust-std-skyline]: https://github.com/jam1garner/rust-std-skyline

 A while back I made a blog post [on using Rust for Modding Smash Ultimate].
 Since then, there are even more people using skyline-rs for mods for a variety of games.
 Even Skyline itself has started using Rust internally.
-One part of my previous post about using Rust for game modding that didn't quite make the final cut was a section discussing [xargo], a (deprecated) utility for cross compiling Rust with a modify copy of the Rust standard library.
+One part of my previous post about using Rust for game modding that didn't quite make the final cut was a section discussing [xargo], a (deprecated) utility for cross compiling Rust with a modified copy of the Rust standard library.

 [on using Rust for Modding Smash Ultimate]: https://jam1.re/blog/rust-for-game-modding
 [xargo]: https://github.com/japaric/xargo